 People often wonder if language barriers are something to worry about when planning a holiday in Greece.
 I’ve been often asked how hard it is to communicate with locals if you don’t know the language.
 Well, I’m here to tell you that there’s not much to worry about.
 So read on and get ready to travel to Crete even with very limited language skills!

-Will They Understand Me?
+Communicating in Crete: Will They Understand Me?

-It’s been over a month already that I started communicating more directly with my readers.
+It’s been over a month already since I started communicating more directly with my readers.
 I finally made up my mind to send out a newsletter every week and this has quickly turned into one of my favorite blog-related activities.

 It’s simply awesome to get letters from readers asking me to write about different things related to the island.